bryanlipton/Bet-Bot-W2/replit.md

 **Latest Status (July 17, 2025):** Enhanced daily pick blurbs with specific bet details and actionable insights.
 The "Pick of the Day" feature now generates highly specific reasoning that includes exact odds (+181, -150 format), home/away context, venue information, implied probability calculations, and unit sizing recommendations (1-3 units).
 Each blurb is tailored to the actual bet rather than using generic language, providing users with precise betting advice and strategic analysis specific to each game's conditions.

+**Recent UI and Authentication Fixes (July 17, 2025):** Fixed critical issue where logged-in users were seeing the same pick as the daily pick.
+The LoggedInLockPick component now correctly fetches from `/api/daily-pick/lock` endpoint, ensuring authenticated users receive a different game/bet than the free daily pick.
+Enhanced the analysis endpoint to support both daily picks and lock picks.
+Navigation buttons are now consistently sized, and pitcher displays maintain proper alignment with ml-6 indentation.

 ## User Preferences

 Preferred communication style: Simple, everyday language.